 When checking your cooling system, inspect these components for signs of wear and tear, corrosion, or defects.

 If something goes wrong while you’re out on the road and you suffer an injury, having a well-stocked first aid and emergency kit will come in handy.
 While you might not be using the supplies in either of these kits very often, you should make sure to restock them when you get back from a trip.
 Products that expire should be replaced.

 Some items that should be included in both your first aid and emergency kit include:

 At ABCO, we ensure that our trucks get routine fleet maintenance so that they can work properly for all of our drivers.
 Taking care of our trucks isn’t the only benefit that comes with working for ABCO.
 We allow our truckers to have flexible schedules so that they can make money on the road and also have time for their friends and loved ones.

-In addition to a flexible schedule, ABCO drivers are paid a $67,000 a year salary or more based on their experience.
 When you drive for ABCO, you’ll be driving for a company that will accommodate your needs.
 Complete your ABCO application today to continue your truck driving career with a great company.